 From 2013 to 2017, Philipp was a research fellow at Harvard T. H. Chan School of Public Health.
 He worked at the Dana-Farber Cancer Institute and the Program for Evolutionary Dynamics of Harvard, funded by a grant from the German Academy of Sciences Leopoldina.

-Since early 2017 Philipp has been a member of the Department of Integrated Mathematical Oncology (IMO) at Moffitt Cancer Center, with co-affiliations in Malignant Hematology and Bone Marrow Transplant and Cellular Immunotherapy.
+From 2017 to 2021 Philipp was a member of the Department of Integrated Mathematical Oncology (IMO) at Moffitt Cancer Center, with co-affiliations in Malignant Hematology and Blood and Marrow Transplant and Cellular Immunotherapy.
+He is currently a Project Leader at in the Department of Evolutionary Theory, Max Planck Institute for Evolutionary Biology.

 Personal Research Statement